🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 I'm front-loading the value proposition, then logically bringing proof points and examples that make the case instead of just vomiting disconnected features onto the page.

 With a defined hierarchy like that guiding the content, it's so much tighter and more compelling.
 The reader is told a cohesive story that drives home the key messages in a thoughtful way.
+Your content team will thank you for this clarity.

 Inject Brand Voice and Personality

 A lot of briefs are completely devoid of any distinct brand personality or voice.
+They don't reference a style guide or consider how the brand should sound.

 Are you more of a trustworthy, authoritative presence?
 Cool, then we'll take an academic, data-driven approach to establishing that crucial credibility.